mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 --->

 ### Step 2 -- Find the file to rename
 Use the left sidebar to navigate to the directory where the file is located.
-If you know the fie name but aren't sure where the file is located, type the file name into the **Search Tool**.
+If you know the file name but aren't sure where the file is located, type the file name into the **Search Tool**.

 Learn more about using File Explorer Search Tool in the tutorial [How to Search for Files Using the File Explorer Search Tool](https://).
 {: .panel-learnmore}